 Spatial phenomena collected with time information may allow map users to see what happened at a specific time, or what may happen in the future.
 By animating time-based data, you can visualize it at each step and see patterns or trends emerging over time.
 Examples of phenomena with data that is well suited for this purpose include hurricanes, tornadoes, and other meteorological events; population migrations; land-use and environment change; or wildfire or flood event progression.

 Some map layers are time enabled; they contain spatial datasets that have different information for the same location at different times.
 If a map contains time-enabled layers, it is time-aware, and the display can be configured to show the data during a specific period of time or to animate the data over time.
+Time animation can be enabled in Map Viewer Classic for feature layers (hosted and ArcGIS Server feature layers), map image layers, and imagery layers, provided the layers are configured to support time animation.

 Verify a layer contains time data